 For example, it may occur at CCP level as a result of Fellow Client Risk (see the explanation of this term in Part Two of this document) in an Omnibus Client Account or a Gross Omnibus Indirect Client Account, with the result that there are insufficient assets available for porting to satisfy our obligations to you in relation to the Client Transactions.

-Alternatively, it could be that all of your Client Transactions with us are netted automatically as a result of German insolvency law (please see above under "Close-out netting"), unless the protection under Article 102b EGInsO is available.
+Alternatively, it could be that all of your Client Transactions with us are netted automatically as a result of English insolvency law (please see above under "Close-out netting").").